ff14wed/deucalion/README.md

 | 1       | Zone  |
 | 2       | Chat  |

+For the `Debug` OP, the CHANNEL 9000 indicates the `HELLO` CHANNEL.

 ### Data

 For payloads with OP `Debug`, the payload is simply debug-logged.